splunk/splunk-library-dotnetlogging/README.md

   requires the .NET Framework version 4.5 or later.
 * **Splunk Enterprise** or **Splunk Cloud**: If you haven't already installed Splunk Enterprise, download it at [http://www.splunk.com/download](http://www.splunk.com/download).
 Otherwise, you should have at least a trial subscription to [Splunk Cloud](http://www.splunkcloud.com).
+Splunk logging for .NET is tested with Splunk Enterprise 7.0 and 7.2.

 If you want to build the libraries and run the test suite, you will also
 need: